 Yes.
 Virginia’s Health Care Decisions Act authorizes advance directives for mental health as well as other medical treatment.
-A standard form is provided by the Virginia Hospital and Healthcare Association, but you do not have to use it.
-The only requirement is that you put your wishes in writing, sign them, and have two adult witnesses sign them (any adult can be a witness).
+Multiple forms are provided by the Virginia Hospital and Healthcare Association and the Virginia Advance Health Care Directives website, but you are not required to use any specific form.
+The only requirements are that you put your wishes in writing, sign them, and have two adult witnesses who see you sign, sign them as well.
+If you are appointing an agent to make health care decisions on you behalf, that person should not be one of your two witnesses.
 The Health Care Decisions Act provides the full legal code governing the use of advance health care directives in Virginia.
 The Virginia State Bar provides a variety of information including a summary of the Health Care Decisions Act as well as a toolkit for preparing an advance directive, although the toolkit does not focus specifically on psychiatric issues.

 2. Can I write advance instructions regarding psychiatric medications and/or hospitalization?